HMPO/hmpo-form-wizard/README.md

 The wizard stores values and state in a model synchronised to the session.
 This is made available as `req.sessionModel`.
 This provides `get()`, `set()`, `unset()`, `toJSON()`, and `reset()` methods.

+`get(key)` - Retrieve the value associated with the specified key from the session model.
+`set(key, value)` - Set the value for the specified key in the session model.
+`unset(key)` - Remove the specified key and its value from the session model.
+`toJSON()` - Convert the session model to a JSON object.
+`reset()` - Reset the wizard sessionModel when this step is accessed.
+Defaults to false.

 The wizard shares journey step history with other wizards through a journey model on the session.
 The is exposed as `req.journeyModel`.
 The history is available as `req.journeyModel.get('history')`.

 ## Error handling